anirudhsom/PI-Net/README.md

-# Code for PI-Net: A Deep Learning Approach to Extract Topological Persistence Images
+# PI-Net: A Deep Learning Approach to Extract Topological Persistence Images

 Here we provide sample code to compute persistence images (PIs) using the proposed Image PI-Net model.
 We load weights from a pre-trained model trained on the CIFAR10 dataset.